 What Your Voice Says About You

-Nearly all of us use our voices on a regular basis to communicate socially, professionally, or even artistically.
-Laryngeal/voice disorders occur in 3-9% of patients of all ages and can take on many forms, such as a singer having difficulty securely hitting the top note of their singing range to an individual with terminal laryngeal carcinoma.
-Voice disorders may occur as a result of structural/anatomical factors and/or the improper or ineffective use of the vocal mechanism.
+Nearly all of us use our voices regularly to communicate socially, professionally, or artistically.
+Laryngeal/voice disorders occur in 3-9% of patients of all ages.
+They can take on many forms, such as a singer's difficulty securely hitting the top note of their singing range to an individual with terminal laryngeal carcinoma.
+Voice disorders may occur due to structural/anatomical factors and/or the improper or ineffective use of the vocal mechanism.

-Those viewing this presentation will have the opportunity to hear a variety of voices of patients and rate what they hear.
-These patients will serve as case studies and examples for more in-depth discussion of the anatomy and physiology of voice production and the evaluation and treatment of some common important voice disorders.
+Those viewing this presentation will have the opportunity to hear various voices of patients and rate what they hear.
+These patients will serve as case studies and examples for a more in-depth discussion of the anatomy and physiology of voice production and evaluating and treating some common important voice disorders.

 Technology advances and newer treatment options will also be highlighted.